-My writing on digital culture, civic tech and science studies has appeared in peer-reviewed journals, edited volumes and public-facing reports.
+My writing has appeared in peer-reviewed journals, edited volumes and public-facing reports.
 In 2017, my ethnographic study of free wireless network activism in German refugee camps received the DARIAH-DE DH Award for emerging scholars in the digital humanities.
 I have also produced visual work, including a short documentary film on hacker communities in Istanbul and a science communication series titled “Tactics for Quotidian Anthropocenes.”

 Contact me for questions and collaborations at tschuetz (at) uci.edu